telostia/node-phaser-rtms/README.md

-# node-phaser-rtms

-Node.js Phaser.io Real-time Multiplayer Server Example
+# Node.js Phaser.io Real-time Multiplayer Server Example

-## Summary

 This is an example of an HTML5 multiplayer game framework.
 It consists of a server environment running [Node.js](https://nodejs.org), [Express](http://expressjs.com), and [socket.io](http://socket.io), with a [MongoDB](http://www.mongodb.com) database, using [Phaser](http://phaser.io) as the game engine.